DocHolliday13x/can-of-books-frontend/README.md

 Lab 12 Overview: We are going to add the ability for a user to add and delete book objects through the UI on our frontend.
 We will use CRUD, REST and Mongoose methods together.

+Lab 13 Overview: In this lab, we will complete our full stack CRUD application by adding an UPDATE route.
+We will add a button to each book that, when clicked, will display a form where the user can change information about that book.
+That information will be sent to the server where it will replace what’s already in the database for that record.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->